UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 and submit it to validate if you were correct.**

-Let's take a look again at the [Government of Canada](https://climate.weather.gc.ca/) data that contains the weather in Ottawa from 2008-2010.
+Let's take a look again at the [Government of Canada](https://climate.weather.gc.ca/) data that contains the weather in Kamloops from 2009-2012.
 We left off seeing that precipitation was higher in the hotter months.

 <codeblock id="temperatures2">

 </codeblock>

-For the 3 years of data, Let's find out the total rainfall in each month.
-So between the years 2008 and 2010, how much precipitation was there in total during all the Januarys, Februarys, etc?
+For the 4 years of data, Let's find out the total rainfall in each month.
+So between the years 2009 and 2012, how much precipitation was there in total during all the Januarys, Februarys, etc?
 Remember that we will have to aggregate values here.

 Tasks: